RemyDeWolf/rainbow/README.md

             logging.info('Computed {} operations'.format(count))
 ```

 The goal is to call the compute function as many times as possible in the allocated time and increment a redis key.
 For best results, the time spent computing should take hundreds of ms or more, so the time to update the redis key can be ignored (a few ms).
+If the computation is fast, set a high number for batch size.

 To test an implementation, it needs to be implemented in each language to benchmark.